A Story on how NOT to do business.

 My comment about returning to Mexico seemed to trigger something in him, and before we parted, as to clarify our brief talk, he said:

 + “Wait.
-You said you came from Mexico just for this, right?”
+You said you came all the way from Mexico just for this, right?”

 – “Yes, yes, yes.
 My only goal in coming here was to meet you and discuss this in person.”